chhaylatte/Reactive/README.md

 myClass.$title.bind(titleLabel) { (aLabel, string) in   // This handler will be called with the listener and new/initial values as parameters
     aLabel.text = string
 }
-myClass.title = "Newest Title"  // Triggers the previously bound handler
+myClass.title = "Newest Title"  // titleLabel's text is now updated to "Newest Title"

-myClass.$title.unbind(titleLabel)    // All handlers associated to label are removed
+myClass.$title.unbind(titleLabel)    // All handlers associated to `titleLabel` are removed
 ```